wino6687/SWEpy/README.md

 https://conda-forge.org/docs/conda-forge_gotchas.html#using-multiple-channels

 2. HDF5 errors:
-If getting HDF5 errors, try deleting all the netCDF files in your directories.
+If getting HDF5 errors, try deleting all the netCDF files in your directories and starting over.
+This usually occurs when there are already some files in the data directories before calling scrape_all and ncks gets confused on the subset step.

 # Known Bugs:
 1. Missing data can cause plotting to error out.